The Aviation Law Review: Australia

 The year in review

-The covid-19 pandemic and the early enforcement of 14-day compulsory quarantine restrictions on international travellers to Australia, while successfully controlling the spread of the virus, has had a very significant impact on both international and domestic carriage of passengers.
-Airlines have required significant government support, and the second major domestic airline Virgin Australia ceased trading while sale was negotiated.
+The covid-19 pandemic and the early enforcement of compulsory quarantine restrictions on international travellers to Australia, while successfully controlling the spread of the virus, had a very significant impact on both international and domestic carriage of passengers.
+Airlines have required significant government support, and the second-largest major domestic airline, Virgin Australia, ceased trading while its sale was being negotiated: it has now been sold and is once again trading.
+The third domestic airline, REX, has now commenced competition with Qantas and Virgin on a number of major routes.

 1 Andrew Tulloch is a partner at Colin Biggers & Paisley.